divish16/NYC-Student-Success-Predictions/README.md

 ### Description of Data Source
 We will be combining two datasets with information regarding New York City schools: one dataset contains demographic information (including information regarding race, gender, economic status, etc.), and the other contains information related to student success.
 Both datasets contain a column with unique school identification codes, and the tables can be joined on this column.
 The source for both datasets is NYCOpenData.

+A provisional join on a small sample of these two datasets (preserving the full set of features) is available as a CSV in the Machine Learning folder of this repository.

 ### Question
 The question we are hoping to answer is, "Can demographic information be used to predict student success outcomes?